dk14/wolfram-mega/docs/contracts.md

 ```

-> DLC can also be used to generate oracle's pledge
+> DLC can also be used to generate oracle's pledge for quorums (very optional feature in Mega)

 > pairs of oracles can co-sign DLC contracts refunding themselves in case of quorum.
 Adding HTLC to it would ensure SLA. otherwise - their funds remain locked

 > this would avoid 51% attack on minority - all oralces would have to agree.

-Majority takes all pledge can also be implemented with DLC.
+> Majority takes all pledge version can also be implemented with DLC.

 ### Full BTC DLC